Climate Change

 We believe that the success of our business is fundamentally linked to having a healthy planet.
 With five decades in the outdoor retail business, we have a long-term view of our operational impacts and environmental priorities.
 In 2009, we joined other forward-looking companies in the Ceres Business for Innovative Climate and Energy Policy (BICEP) coalition to advocate for progressive climate change policies.
 We were one of the initial 33 signatories of the Climate Declaration in 2013 urging federal policymakers to tackle climate change.
 More than 1,000 companies across the country have signed the Declaration, demonstrating to policymakers that the U.S. business community is ready for comprehensive climate change policies.

 In 2015 we wrote an op-ed, “Washington Must Act on Climate Change,” calling for impactful action to address carbon emissions.
-We support the Paris Climate Agreement and are a signatory of the Business Backs Low-Carbon USA statement.
-The statement asks our elected U.S. leaders to strongly support:
+We support the Paris Climate Agreement and we were a signatory of the Business Backs Low-Carbon USA statement.

 Offsets